NYULibraries/primo-explore-views/README.md

 VIEW=[view_name] docker-compose run e2e
 ```

 Tests will run in the Cypress Electron Browser[https://docs.cypress.io/guides/core-concepts/launching-browsers.html#Electron-Browser] so that videos and screenshots (on failures) are recorded.
-The default testing command in Docker only runs tests matching the glob pattern `cypress/integration/$VIEW/**/*.spec.js`.
+The default testing command in Docker runs tests matching the glob pattern `cypress/integration/$VIEW/**/*.spec.js`.
 To copy output files from the stopped container, use:

 ```sh
   # video recordings of tests